 Marc has completed a Bachelor's Degree in Aerospace Technologies Engineering and a Master's Degree in Aerospace Engineering at Universitat Politècnica de Catalunya.
 In 2016, he joined Imperial College as a student of the MSc in Advanced Computational Methods for aeronautics, flow management and fluid-structure interaction, where he graduated with distinction and was awarded the Airbus Prize for the Best Student and the Elaine Austin Centenary Memorial Prize, for the best MSc ACM project with signiﬁcant original contribution to the topic area.

-Artola M, Wynn A, Palacios R, 2021, Modal-Based Nonlinear Model Predictive Control for 3D Very Flexible Structures, Ieee Transactions on Auto
+Artola M, Wynn A, Palacios R, 2021, Modal-based nonlinear model predictive control for 3D very flexible structures, Ieee Transactions on Automatic Control, ISSN:0018-9286

 Artola M, Wynn A, Palacios R, 2021, Generalized Kelvin–Voigt damping models for geometrically nonlinear beams, Aiaa Journal: Devoted to Aerospace Research and Development, Vol:59, ISSN:0001-1452, Pages:356-365